AI-pro017/Generate-PDF/README.md

    - Click "Browse" next to "Output PDF" (auto-generated if not set)
    - Choose where to save the updated PDF

-4. **Enter Beginning Balance**
+4. **Enter Closing Balance**
-   - Input the starting balance amount (e.g., 4000.00)
+   - Input the statement closing balance (e.g., 4000.00)
-   - Use numbers only, no currency symbols
+   - Numbers only, no currency symbols

 5. **Process the Statement**
    - Click "🚀 Process PDF Statement"